2022 Team Jumbo–Visma (men's team) season: One-day races

 The following day was the La Drôme Classic where Dane Jonas Vingegaard showed he was in good form by taking the win.
 He attacked from the peloton on the Col de la Grande Limite taking Vansevenant, Juan Ayuso of and Victor Lafay of with him.
-On the Côte des Roberts Ayuso attacked with Vingegaard the only rider able to follow, the pair worked together having an advantage of 17s to the chasing grouop and 54s to the peloton with 20 km remaining.
+On the Côte des Roberts Ayuso attacked with Vingegaard the only rider able to follow, the pair worked together having an advantage of 17s to the chasing group and 54s to the peloton with 20 km remaining.
 With 300m to go Vingegaard attacked with chasers Benoît Cosnefroy and Guillaume Martin passing Ayuso but coming to finish 3s behind Vingegaard.

 Stage races

 The first stage race that the team rode was the Volta a la Comunitat Valenciana.
 The team came to the race in support of Dutch sprinter David Dekker hoping to win stages.
 With 12 km to go in stage 2 Dekker, a stage which the team was working for him, crashed into a ravine after mis-judging a corner in the descent.
 Although he escaped serious injury he still abandoned the race that stage.
 The team didn't start stage 4 and pulled all riders from the race after members of the team tested positive for COVID-19.